 Beliefs around health, however, rarely reflect our true potential.
 For many, they are situated in past realities.
 They reflect our past struggles for survival or life sufferings.
 Simply caring for others with debilitating illness can shape our beliefs around life expectancy.
 Some of us live health pessimistically, while others perhaps too optimistically.

 So, given the variable nature of breathlessness, patients also vary widely in their health beliefs around COPD.
-About 37% of patients prescribed an inhaler twice daily comply with treatment, suggesting the majority do not perceive any health risk from not treating their condition.
-As COPD progresses, many underestimate the positive impact quitting smoking would have on disease progression.
+About 37% of patients prescribes an inhaler twice daily comply with treatment (2), suggesting the majority do not perceive any health risk from not treating their condition.
+As COPD progresses, many underestimate the positive impact quitting smoking would have on disease progression (3).
 The internal disagreement helps patients to avoid the extreme inconvenience of quitting smoking.

 So, health beliefs are powerful motivators for health change (or inaction).
 Yet, they may not always be true.